warwickdatascience/subject-examples/python/README.md

 1. (Windows only) If you have Windows Home installed (rather than Windows Education/Pro), upgrade using the [free copy the University of Warwick provides](https://warwick.ac.uk/services/its/servicessupport/software/microsoft/windows10student)
 2. Install [Docker](https://docs.docker.com/engine/install/) and run it
-3. Open a terminal (Linux/OSX)/PowerShell prompt (Windows) in the `python` directory of the repositiory.
+3. Open a terminal (Linux/OSX)/PowerShell prompt (Windows) in the `python` directory of the repository.
 On Windows, you can shift-click the `python` directory to do this
 4. Run `docker build -t subject-examples-python .` to build the necessary image.
 You only ever have to do this once
 5. Each time you want to launch the notebooks, run `docker run -it -p 8888:8888 -v <path>:/home/jovyan/notebooks se-python` replacing `<path>` with `$PWD` on Linux/OSX, `${PWD}` on Windows (PowerShell), and `%cd%` on Windows (Command Prompt)
 6. An web address starting `http://127.0.0.1:8888` will appear.
 Copy this into your browser